 Christchurch City Libraries lists literary prize winners and links to catalogue searches, but we may not hold copies of all titles mentioned.

-The Women's Prize for Non-Fiction is a major new annual book prize that celebrates exceptional narrative non-fiction by women.
+The Women's Prize for Non-Fiction is a major annual book prize that celebrates exceptional narrative non-fiction by women.
 The Prize promotes excellence in writing, robust research, original narrative voices and accessibility, showcasing women's expertise across a range of fields.
 The Prize will be awarded annually and is open to all women writers from across the globe who are published in the UK and writing in English.
-The winner receives a cheque for £30,000 and a limited-edition artwork known as the 'Charlotte', both gifted by the Charlotte Aitken Trust.
+The winner of the 2026 Women’s Prize for Non-Fiction, sponsored by Findmypast, will receive £30,000 and a limited-edition artwork known as the ‘Charlotte’ sculpted by Ann Christopher RA FRSS, and both gifted by the Charlotte Aitken Trust.

 The Women's Prize for Non-Fiction is an annual book prize inaugurated in 2024 that celebrates exceptional narrative non-fiction by women.
 The Prize promotes excellence in writing, robust research, original narrative voices and accessibility, showcasing women's expertise across a range of fields.